 A morning can easily be spent enjoying the city of Cork, Europe’s 2005 Capital of Culture.
 Then head south to Mizen Head, Ireland’s most southerly point, before turning north towards Killarney.

-Castle stay suggestion: Ballyseede Castle (near Tralee).
+Castle stay suggestion: Ballyseede Castle near Tralee. > Click here to check prices.

 Day 6 – Killarney & Dingle Peninsula sightseeing